Wednesday – May 28, 2025

 Pre-registration and a separate registration fee of $75 required.

-Join your fellow members for our annual ethics session and discussion, led by attorney Randy Mora.
-Make plans to join us for an engaging discussion on this important topic and complete your annual ethics requirement, because Ethics Matter!
+Join your fellow members for our annual ethics session and discussion, where you’ll take part in an engaging conversation on this important topic.
+Complete your annual ethics requirement, because Ethics Matter!

 1:30 p.m. – 3:00 p.m.

-A collaborative and discussion-based session focused on ICMA Student Chapters.
-Open to Students, Mentors, Advisors, or anyone interested in early professional success through ICMA Student Chapters.
-Hosted by the University of South Florida ICMA Student Chapter.
-Discussion topics will include updates on ICMA student chapter activity (areas of success and areas that need improvement), conferences, recruitment strategies, scholarships, and an open discussion period.
-This is a great opportunity to network, learn about the advantages that ICMA Student Chapters bring to professional development for students, and discuss strategies that ICMA Student Chapters can utilize for success that can be used for your home institution.
+This collaborative and discussion-based session is open to students, mentors, advisors, or anyone interested in early professional success through ICMA student chapters.
+Hosted by the University of South Florida ICMA Student Chapter, topics will include updates on chapter activities, conferences, recruitment strategies, scholarships, and open discussion.
+This is a great opportunity to network, learn about the advantages that ICMA Student Chapters bring to professional development for students, and discuss strategies that can be utilized for success.

 5:15 p.m. – 5:45 p.m.

-Calling ALL GOVERNMENT attendees!
-If you’re new to FCCMA, just new to the conference or would just like to network with members you may not know, join us for this unique networking session.
+Calling ALL government attendees!
+If you’re new to FCCMA, new to the conference, or would just like to network with members you may not know, join us for this unique networking session.
 Get to know more people, including our current board members, and learn about the association via a series of speed rounds designed to make the conversation easy and fun.

 5:30 p.m. – 7:30 p.m.